Get in on the Bose name with these great headphones

 Cons:

-The QC35 IIs are solid over-ear headphones that also provide excellent sound quality, comfort, and solid battery life.

-Best Wearable: Bose Frames
+Best wearable: Bose Frames

-Every now and then a headphone company will do something new and unique.
-In some cases it's a total flop, but in other cases it can turn out to be really useful.
+Every now and then, a headphone company will do something new and unique.
+In some cases, it's a total flop.
+But in other cases, it can turn out to be really useful.
 Enter the Bose Frames, a pair of sunglasses that also pump audio to your ears.

 Comfort depends on how well the sunglasses fit over your ears.
 The Frames don't actually have a bud of any sort and rely on little speakers that live on the stem to project audio to your ears.
-Yes, the audio quality isn't going to blow your mind, and yes audio leakage will be apparent, but it's great for those who struggle with traditional earbuds.
+Yes, the audio quality isn't going to blow your mind, and yes, audio leakage will be apparent, but they are great for those who struggle with traditional earbuds.
 If you have no issues wearing glasses, the Bose Frames will be as comfortable as any other pair of glasses.

 In terms of sound quality, the Frames are good for what they are.
-The bass is pretty mediocre due to its design, with the low- and mid-bass rolling off super early and being essentially non-existent, while the upper-bass is underemphasized.
-The midrange is neutral and the treble is a recessed quite a bit, losing some detail there.
-Overall, you get a reverse-V sound signature, which may sound dull and boring to some.
+The bass is pretty mediocre due to their design, with basically no bass at all.
+The midrange is balanced, and the treble is recessed quite a bit.
+This means that the Frames are best for those who take a ton of phone calls or listen to a podcast.

 Battery life is as expected for a relatively new product line, coming in at around 3.5 hours of usage on a single charge.
-It could be better but there's only so much you can stuff into the frame of the glasses before they become too heavy.
-Unsurprisingly, the Frames use a proprietary magnetic charging connector instead of something like Micro-USB or USB-C as those connectors would add too much depth to the Frames.
-This also means that if Bose decides to axe the Frames, you're SOL if your charging cable stops working.
+It could be better, but there's only so much you can stuff into the glasses' frame before they become too heavy.
+Unsurprisingly, the Frames use a proprietary magnetic charging connector instead of micro-USB or USB-C as those connectors add too much depth to the Frames.
+Unfortunately, this also means that if Bose decides to ax the Frames, you're SOL if your charging cable stops working.

 Pros:

-- Surprisingly great sound for its design
+- Great sound for phone calls and podcasts

 - Great comfort